darkChozo/FAbot/README.md

 Inside config file, fill out email and password, and if you want to test on your own server, change channels.

 # Development
 To add new commands, you'll need to write a new function to do the actual command, taking two arguments:
 - *message* The actual discord message object which contains things like the channel, the author, the content and so on; and
 - *args* Any arguments that follow the actual command itself (so in _"!foo bar"_, args would be 'bar'

-To display any response, your function will need to contain
+Your function must return String, that will be sent as a response, or return nothing.

 If you want your function to show up once someone writes _!help_, in the first line of the function write documentation for it.
 Documentation is just a line of text